Fish prides itself on being really nice to use interactively. That’s down to a few features we’ll explain in the next few sections.

 history search matches and selected pager items (background only)

-If a variable isn't set, fish usually tries
+If a variable isn’t set or is empty, fish usually tries

 $fish_color_keyword, where it tries